Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 - With the right strategic mind and investment level, just about anything

-How are B2B marketing and sales teams like yours using it to improve customer retention and increase new sales?
-We’ll show specific HubSpot use cases below for industrial manufacturers and others:
+B2B customer service and sales teams like yours are using it to improve customer retention and increase new sales every day.

-- Live chat – Use a bot to route visitors to the right people on your services team, and gain context about those visitors
+- Live chat – Use a bot to route visitors to the right people on your services team, and gain context about those visitors.
+The chat window appears for customers as a clickable widget on your website.

-- Knowledge base – Reduce support team workload by arming customers with educational resources.
+- Knowledge Base – Reduce support team workload by arming customers with educational resources.
+You can create a whole library of FAQ articles, organized by topic, so customers can help themselves.

-- Internet calling – Call customers directly from the HubSpot platform (logging and analytics included!).
+- Internet calling – Integrate VoIP software so you can call customers directly from the HubSpot platform.
+Includes call logging and analytics.

 HubSpot Service Hub Pricing

 For those just getting started or who run small businesses, HubSpot’s customer service software offers a free version with limited features.
-There are three paid tiers that cost $45, $360, and $1,200 per month, with more features in each successive tier.
+There are three paid tiers, with more features in each successive tier:

 Does Service Hub Integrate w/ Other B2B Marketing & Sales Tools?

-HubSpot’s service software also integrates with 124 third-party tools (and counting!).
+HubSpot’s service software also integrates with nearly 200 third-party tools (and counting!).
 Being able to toggle between Facebook Messenger, Google Sheets, etc. helps you quickly take a full snapshot of your customers’ journey.

 How Can Service Hub Help B2Bs?